geoelectric/lsgaiatest/README.md

 Capabilities:
   --device DEVICE      Device the test runner would detect, such as "flame" or
                        "desktop" (default=flame)
-  --app_name APP_NAME  Application name the test runner would detect, such as
+  --app-name APP_NAME  Application name the test runner would detect, such as
-                       "B2G" or "Firefox"(default=B2G)
+                       "B2G" or "Firefox" (default=B2G)
 ```